Home > Guides > Best budget wireless microphone systems:

 Not for music or presentation

-Best wireless microphone system under $500 for broadcast, podcasting, and streaming: Shure BRH50M Dual-sided Headset
+The best budget wireless microphone system for broadcast, podcasting, and streaming is the Shure BRH50M Dual-sided Headset.

 Podcasting and streaming has never been more popular.
 In these types of broadcasting situations it’s almost mandatory to have a wireless mic system that offers hands-free utility.
 And if you’re streaming video games it’s not an option, because you need both hands.